welteki/docs.actuated.dev/docs/test-build.md

 Do you use the Docker Hub in your builds?
 Any Dockerfile with a `FROM` that doesn't include a server name will be pulled from `docker.io`, and there are strict rate-limits for unauthenticated users.

-1) Option 1
+1. Option 1 - authenticate

     Run `docker login` or use the [Docker Login Action](https://github.com/docker/login-action) just before you run Docker build or pull down any images with tooling like KinD

-2) Option 2
+2. Option 2 - use a cache/mirror

     Use our guide to [Set up a registry cache and mirror](/tasks/registry-mirror) - this uses less bandwidth and increases the speed of builds where images are already present in the cache.